A Novel Multiple Imputation Approach For Parameter Estimation in Observation-Driven Time Series Models With Missing Data: Multiple Imputation Approach for Parameter Estimation.

 where $g_1$ and $g_2$ are twice differentiable link functions, $\mathrm T_\theta:[0,1]\rightarrow[0,1]$ is a dynamical system, depending on a parameter $\theta$ and $\mathrm T^t=\mathrm T\circ \mathrm T^{t-1}$ denotes the $t$-fold composition.
 The dynamical system $\mathrm T_\theta$ is assumed to posses an absolutely continuous invariant measure from which $U_0$ (a random variable) is distributed accordingly. $\beta$ARC models present several attractive and interesting properties, allowing the modeling of many dependence structures that are not possible to achieve with other GARMA structures.
 See \cite{BARC}, for more details. \item The Rayleigh Generalized Autoregressive Score (Ray-GAS) model of \cite{gasarma} considers a random component following the Rayleigh distribution parameterized in terms of its mean $\mu_t$ and systematic component following a GAS structure of the form

 In this case, parameters $\phi_i$ and $\theta_j$ do not have an ARMA-like interpretation. \end{itemize}

-\section{Multiple imputation approach for parameter estimation.}
+\section{Multiple Imputation Approach for Parameter Estimation.}

 In this section we present the proposed multiple imputation approach for parameter estimation in the context of ODMs, considering that missing data occurs completely at random.
-Let $Y_1, \cdots, Y_n$ be a sample drawn from a ODM for which the random component is distributed according to $f(\cdot|\bs \gamma;\F_{t-1})$, whereas the systematic component follows \eqref{eod}, for some quantity of interest $\mu_t$.
-The identifiability of $\bs\lambda$ implies that the dependence of $f(\cdot|\bs \gamma;\F_{t-1})$ on $\bs\lambda$ is uniquely tied to the specification of $\mu_t$ and conversely.
-Hence, writing $f(\cdot|\bs \gamma;\F_{t-1})$ is equivalent to $f(\cdot|\mu_t, \bs\nu;\F_{t-1})$.
+Let $Y_1, \cdots, Y_n$ be a sample drawn from a ODM for which the random component is distributed according to $f(\cdot|\bs \gamma_0;\F_{t-1})$, whereas the systematic component follows \eqref{eod}, for some quantity of interest $\mu_t$.
+The identifiability of $\bs\lambda$ implies that the dependence of $f(\cdot|\bs \gamma_0;\F_{t-1})$ on $\bs\lambda_0$ is uniquely tied to the specification of $\mu_t$ and conversely.
+Hence, writing $f(\cdot|\bs \gamma_0;\F_{t-1})$ is equivalent to $f(\cdot|\mu_t, \bs\nu_0;\F_{t-1})$.
 This notation will prove useful in what follows.
 Suppose that, given a complete sample from $\{Y_t\}_{t\in\Z}$, a method for estimating $\bs\gamma$ is available.
 At this point, no further assumption is required.

 Let $\mathcal{I}$ denote the subset of indexes for which $Y_t$ is observed (not-missing).
 Naturally, its complement, $\mathcal{I}^c$, is the set of indexes for which $Y_t$ is missing.
+The particular missing data mechanism is irrelevant for our purposes.
 The idea of the proposed multiple imputation method for parameter estimation in ODMs is as follows.